anoma/nspec/docs/preface.md

 The Anoma specs should  be self-contained, ideally, but this is rather a promise than a true statement.
 For example,
-almost certainly there are number technical terms that have become second nature to the authors that should be listed as pre-requisites, but are not (yet).
+almost certainly there are a number of technical terms that have become second nature to the authors that should be listed as pre-requisites, but are not (yet).
 Thus,
 please reach out,